 Pathways into the Past

-Participants in the ‘Pathways into the Past’ sessions will work together to investigate the old road and surrounding features, creating a report of their findings and a travelling exhibition so that visitors and locals can step back in time along Ross-shire’s paths and roads.
-They will:
+Participants in the ‘Pathways into the Past’ sessions worked together to investigate the old road and surrounding features.
+A report of their findings and a travelling exhibition were created so that visitors and locals can step back in time along Ross-shire’s paths and roads.

-• Learn about ancient and historic communication features (roads and pathways) in Scotland, generally and in the Highlands, in particular
+• Learnt about ancient and historic communication features (roads and pathways) in Scotland, generally and in the Highlands, in particular

-• Learn to conduct an archaeological desk-based assessment, focussing on a relict communication feature in the local landscape
+• Learnt to conduct an archaeological desk-based assessment, focussing on a relict communication feature in the local landscape

-• Learn to conduct and record an archaeological walkover survey, focussing on a relict communication feature in the local landscape
+• Learnt to conduct and record an archaeological walkover survey, focussing on a relict communication feature in the local landscape

-• Learn to collate results and compose an archaeological survey report
+• Learnt to collate results and compose an archaeological survey report

-• Learn to research and install a temporary exhibition interpreting and celebrating aspects of the road and its landscape
+• Learnt to research and install a temporary exhibition interpreting and celebrating aspects of the road and its landscape

-See some of the results of Pathways into the Past courses so far:
+Follow the links to see the results of Pathways into the Past courses:

 Muir of Ord and Maryburgh